National Film Board of Canada: Newman and Lamy administrations

-Newman, a former NFB director who spent the previous twelve years working on television shows in the United Kingdom, was selected to replaced McPherson as commissioner in 1970, and he selected André Lamy as his assistant commissioner.
+Newman, a former NFB director who spent the previous twelve years working on television shows in the United Kingdom, was selected to replace McPherson as commissioner in 1970, and he selected André Lamy as his assistant commissioner.
 Faulkner opposed Newman and worked to have Newman not reappointed in July 1975, and he was replaced by Lamy.

 Lamy criticized multiple French productions, such as Cotton Mill, Treadmill, 24 heures ou plus, and Un pays sans bon sens!, as being too biased or separatist and were ordered to not be released in 1970.
 Robin Spry was initially denied the ability to film the events of the October Crisis by the English side of the NFB, but was given permission by the French side and the footage was turned into Reaction: A Portrait of a Society in Crisis and Action: The October Crisis of 1970 with some elements censored by Newman.
 French films banned under Newman's tenure were later released during Lamy's tenure.

 Kathleen Shannon attempted to have a division created to focus on films made by and about women due to the coming International Women's Year.
 Newman and Robert Verrall supported Shannon's attempt to get a $1.3 million budget for a women's department, but it was rejected by the Treasury.
 Verrall gave Shannon permission to organize Studio D, the first publicly funded feminist film-production unit in the world, in 1974.
 However, there would be no French version of Studio D until the formation of Studio B in 1986.
 Studio D produced 125 films before its closure in 1996.